Mother: Barbara (Siggers) Franklin, gospel singer

 January 20, 1993 - Performs "I Dreamed a Dream" at the inauguration ball of President Bill Clinton.

 1994 - Receives the Grammy Lifetime Achievement Award.
-And is the youngest recipient of a Kennedy Center Honor at that time.
+She is the youngest recipient of a Kennedy Center Honor at that time.

-February 6, 1998 - Reprises her roll of Mrs. Murphy from "The Blues Brothers" in the sequel "The Blues Brothers 2000".
+February 6, 1998 - Reprises her roll of Mrs. Murphy from "The Blues Brothers" in the sequel "The Blues Brothers 2000."

-February 25, 1998 - Substitutes for an ailing Luciano Pavarotti at the Grammy Awards performing Nessun Dorma by Puccini, unrehearsed.
+February 25, 1998 - Substitutes for an ailing Luciano Pavarotti at the Grammy Awards performing "Nessun Dorma" by Puccini, unrehearsed.

-September 1, 1999 - Publishes autobiography "Aretha: From These Roots", where she discusses her private and personal life for the first time.
+September 1, 1999 - Publishes autobiography "Aretha: From These Roots," where she discusses her private and personal life for the first time.

-September 22, 1999 - Is named a winner of the National Medal of Arts by the National Endowment for the Arts
+September 22, 1999 - Is named a winner of the National Medal of Arts by the National Endowment for the Arts.

 2003 - Wins Grammy Award for Best Traditional R&B Vocal Performance for "Wonderful".

-2004 - Starts own record label, Aretha's Records.
+2004 - Starts her own record label, Aretha's Records.

-2005 - Wins Grammy Award for Best Traditional R&B Vocal Performance for "A House Is Not A Home".
+2005 - Wins Grammy Award for Best Traditional R&B Vocal Performance for "A House Is Not A Home."

-November 5, 2005 - Is awarded the Presidential Medal of Freedom by President George W. Bush.
+Is awarded the Presidential Medal of Freedom by President George W. Bush.

-2007 - Wins Grammy Award for Best Gospel Performance for "Never Gonna Break My Faith", shared with Mary J Blige.
+2007 - Wins Grammy Award for Best Gospel Performance for "Never Gonna Break My Faith," shared with Mary J. Blige.

-February 10, 2008 - She is Grammy's 2008 MusiCares Person of the Year.
+February 10, 2008 - Is Grammy's 2008 MusiCares Person of the Year.

 February 14, 2008 - Receives the NAACP Vanguard Award at the annual Image Awards ceremony.

 at the inauguration of President Barack Obama.

-February 2010 - Snickers commercial starring Aretha and Liza Minnelli airs for the first time.
+A Snickers commercial starring Franklin and Liza Minnelli

 on piano, in Philadelphia, to raise money for charity.
 Rice is a classical pianist.
-They performed individually and together, classical, pop and patriotic selections.
+They perform individually and together, classical, pop and patriotic selections.

-August 1, 2010 - Falls in her home, breaking two ribs.
-The incident forces her to cancel concert appearances for August.
+Falls in her home, breaking two ribs.
+The incident forces her to cancel concert appearances

-February 25, 2011 - During an interview with Wendy Williams reveals loss of 85 lbs.
+February 25, 2011 - During an interview with Wendy Williams, Franklin reveals a loss of 85 lbs.
 The ailment that resulted in surgery in December remains undisclosed and a topic of conversation she dismisses with the comment, "I've left that behind, I'm feeling wonderful."

-May 3, 2011 - Releases new album, "Aretha: A Woman Falling Out of Love".
+May 3, 2011 - Releases new album, "Aretha: A Woman Falling Out of Love."